Janzleo74/Proceds_Vbs/README.md

 -Some nice proceds with strings.

--IF y're going to test this file <objfso2_sysresum.vbs> then, you must run -it as an Administrator. ^^
+-If y're going to test this file (objfso_sysresum) then, you must run -it as an Administrator. ^^